glacasa/Mastonet/README.md

 ## Connection issues with .net framework

-Some instances have a very strict https configuration, and it may block this library if you are on an old version of the .net framework.
+Some instances only accept TLS 1.2 requests, but .net Framework only support TLS 1.2 by default on version 4.6 and above If you are on version 4.5.2 or earlier, you should force using TLS 1.2 by this line of code before any request :

-If you have the problem or if you are doing a public app, you should update to the last version of the .net framework (or version 4.6 at least)
+	ServicePointManager.SecurityProtocol = SecurityProtocolType.Tls12;